 In most cases, a small tooth extraction surgery takes two weeks to recover from.
 However, if the surgery was invasive and required multiple teeth to be removed, then the recovery time period is naturally extended.

 Nevertheless, there are some factors that can elongate your healing time.
-This is because your immune system is compromised, unable to protect your gums according to its full potential.
+This is because your immune system is compromised, making it harder to fully protect your gums.
+These conditions can worsen gum swelling after tooth extraction and delay recovery.
 Here are some aspects that can act as a setback:

 When Should I Worry About Swelling After Tooth Extraction?